Some Japanese manufacturers restart operations in China after coronavirus suspensions | The Japan Times

 Sony Corp., which produces video cameras and other products in China, restarted operations at four plants, while NEC Corp. and Sharp Corp. also resumed plant operations.

-Four Toyota Motor Corp. plants remain idled until at least Sunday.
-Toyota initially planned to restart production there earlier this month.
+Four Toyota Motor Corp. plants remain idled until at least Sunday, although the automaker had initially planned to restart production there earlier this month.
 On Monday, Toyota workers inspected the condition of equipment at plants for restarts.

 Mitsubishi Motors Corp. will keep its automobile plant in Changsha in Hunan province shut until at least Sunday, citing a delay in parts procurement.